staggeredsix/pdf-to-podcast-demo/README.md

 - `pr-test`: Runs an end-to-end podcast test on the PR
 - `build-and-push`: Builds and pushes a new container image to the remote repo.
 This is used to update production deployments

+## Security Considerations

+**Important**: This setup uses HTTP and is not intended for production deployments.
+For production deployments, consider implementing the following security measures:

+- Add SSL/TLS encryption by either:
+  - Configuring uvicorn with SSL certificates
+  - Setting up a reverse proxy (like Nginx) to handle SSL termination
+- Implement proper certificate management
+- Configure appropriate security headers
+- Follow other web security best practices

 ## Contributing

 1. Fork the repository